Code Capsules

 This is not a debate about whether self-hosting is inherently good or bad.
 It is about building a rational self-hosting strategy that recognises where your time, risk tolerance, and technical overhead actually sit.
-As we explored in our piece on VPS vs self-hosting, the real question is not "cloud or self-hosted?" but "what belongs where?"
+The real question is not “cloud or self-hosted?” but “what belongs where?”
 Getting that boundary right is the most valuable infrastructure decision most developers will make in 2026.

 Before pulling any service off a managed platform, ask yourself the following: